timjen3/notes/kubernetes_for_beginners/kubernetes_for_beginners.md

 `kubectl get pods -o wide`
 `kubectl describe pod nginx`

+Quick way to get the yaml file equivalent of kubectl run:
+`kubectl run redis --image=redis123 --dry-run -o yaml`

+Change the image used by a pod:
+`kubectl set image pods/nginx nginx=redis`

 #### Managing Kubernetes with YAML files

 Yaml files are used for managing kubernetes files.